Landlord looking to transfer property to a Limited Company?

 Ok – great but where’s the catch if I wish to transfer property to a limited company ?

-- Don’t forget about Stamp Duty Land Tax (SDLT) too which would will probably have to be paid based upon the open market value of your properties which are being transferred – again, this is another large initial financial outlay to consider.
+- Don’t forget about Stamp Duty Land Tax (SDLT) too which would will probably have to be paid based upon the open market value of your properties that are being transferred – again, this is another large initial financial outlay to consider.

 So should I become incorporated or not?